oliviacbishop/furesearch/ancient-geographies/annotation-guidelines-english.md

 authorized combinations: **person.epithet, collective.epithet, location.epithet**.

 **ethnic**: Ethnonyms and demonyms used to refer unambiguously to one individual or group of individuals by means of their association with a geographically identifiable territory.
-Examples: "Athenians" (group.ethnic), "the Athenian" (person.ethnic).
+Examples: "Athenians" (collective.ethnic), "the Athenian" (person.ethnic).
 This tag should only be used when the ethnonym appears in isolation.
 If the ethnonym appears together with a personal name, e.g. "Thucydides the Athenian", they should be annotated together and only tagged as **person**.

-authorized combinations: **person.ethnic, group.ethnic, place.ethnic**
+authorized combinations: **person.ethnic, collective.ethnic, place.ethnic**

 **animal**: authorized combinations: **creature.animal, collective.animal**

-**mythological**: Any creature or group that belongs to the larger realm of myth and religion, including gods and deities.
+**mythological**: Any creature or collective that belongs to the larger realm of myth and religion, including gods and deities.
 Examples: “Tartaros” (location.mythological), “Hercules” (person.mythological).

 authorized combinations: **creature.mythological, person.mythological, location.mythological, collective.mythological**

 **organization**: Groups of people identified by precise organizational structures, such as priesthoods, legions, religious groups, and so on.

-authorized combinations: **group.organization**
+authorized combinations: **collective.organization**

 **astronomy**: Named stars, groups of stars, constellations, and planets.
 Example: ‘Pleiades’.